dogeorg/gigawallet-docs/src/installation.md

 Gigawallet exposes two REST APIs:

-- Admin API which provides sensitive, internal functionality which is called from your own backend services, and must be protected behind a firewall.
+- **Admin API** which provides sensitive, internal functionality which is called from your own backend services, and must be **protected behind a firewall**.

-- Public API which provides web-facing routes for your front-end calls, for fetching Invoice data, QR codes for payments, and the Doge Connect protocol endpoints.
+- **Public API** which provides web-facing routes for your front-end calls, for fetching Invoice data, QR codes for payments, and the Doge Connect protocol endpoints.
 We recommend this sit behind your load-balancer/proxy and be routed to as required for your needs.